 Manatee County is the 10th fastest growing county in the nation.
 Since 2001 the Water Management District has recommended that every piece of natural land remaining along the Braden River should be conserved to protect our valuable drinking water and protect the diverse habitats and species which are the natural systems we humans depend upon.
 When Manatee County residents were recently asked what the most important facilities they wanted to see, nature trails were #1 with small neighborhood parks #2.
 This is consistent with studies conducted throughout the country about the importance of open space.
 Again and again, people say they want to get outside and enjoy nature!

 Conservation Foundation of the Gulf Coast, this region’s nationally accredited land conservancy, worked with Manatee County, Friends of Keep Woods, and numerous residents throughout the community to conserve this land.
 This was possible through a public/private partnership whereby the community raised funds to help buy the land and Manatee County funded the balance.
 The Johnson Preserve at Braden River is owned and managed by Manatee County.
-Conservation Foundation is donating the adjoining 11.44 acres to the preserve, making the preserve a total of 43.82 acres.
-Conservation Foundation will hold and enforce a perpetual conservation easement (permanent deed restrictions) that will ensure that the property remains a low-impact preserve, open to the public so that we can enjoy pristine nature while walking, hiking or birdwatching.
+Conservation Foundation donated the adjoining 11.44 acres to the preserve, making the preserve a total of 43.82 acres.
+Conservation Foundation holds and enforces a perpetual conservation easement (permanent deed restrictions) that will ensure that the property remains a low-impact preserve, open to the public to enjoy pristine nature while walking, hiking or birdwatching.